ghassenchahbani/aiesec-ticketing-system/README.md

 ### 4. Test Admin Features

 1. Login as admin (superuser)
-2. You can see ALL tickets (not just yours)
+2. You can see ALL tickets
 3. Click on any ticket
 4. Click status buttons: "New", "Under Review", "Resolved"
 5. View status history showing who changed status and when